Imagen dinámica

 The Importance of Balance

 A truly effective comic doesn’t rely on just one type of transition, but uses a harmonious combination of all of them.
 Imagine your narrative as a symphony: moment-to-moment and action-to-action transitions are like string instruments, providing the basic structure and rhythm.
-Subject-to-subject and scene-to-scene transitions are like wind instruments, adding depth and variety.
+Subject-to-subject and scene-to-scene transitions are like winds, adding depth and variety.
 Aspect-to-aspect transitions are like percussion, creating atmosphere and texture.
 And finally, non-sequitur transitions are like improvised jazz solos, adding a touch of the unexpected.

 The balance between these transitions will depend on the type of story you’re telling: